Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RELATED WORK

-Behavioral agency manifests in three primary ways: 1) granting or withholding permissions (e.g., declining cookies) \cite{berens2024cookie, segijn2021literature}; 2) specifying preferences for personalized recommendations \cite{rashid2002getting, zheng2022perd}; and 3) providing feedback to refine algorithmic decision-making \cite{cheng2023overcoming, molina2022ai}.
+Behavioral agency commonly manifests in three ways: 1) granting or withholding permissions (e.g., declining cookies) \cite{berens2024cookie, segijn2021literature}, 2) specifying preferences for personalized recommendations \cite{rashid2002getting, zheng2022perd}, and 3) providing feedback to refine algorithmic decisions \cite{cheng2023overcoming, molina2022ai}.
 For example, studies have enabled users to understand and adjust how their data influences recommendations by inspecting and modifying their profiles, thereby boosting transparency and trust \cite{bakalov2013approach}.
-This has been further expanded by designing interfaces for preference specification, recommendation adjustments, and feedback, creating more interactive and responsive experiences \cite{jannach2017user, jannach2019explanations}.
-Other efforts include adjustable parameters (e.g., popularity, recency), which offer immediate influence over outputs and enhance satisfaction \cite{harper2015putting}.
-Meta-recommender systems combine multiple recommendation sources to further empower users in personalizing and controlling the recommendation process \cite{schafer2002meta}.
-Figure \ref{fig:current} presents different forms of user agency in current practices.
+This has expanded into interfaces that support preference specification, recommendation adjustments, and feedback, creating more interactive and responsive experiences \cite{jannach2017user, jannach2019explanations}.
+Other efforts include adjustable parameters (e.g., popularity, recency), immediate control over outputs, and enhanced satisfaction \cite{harper2015putting}.
+Meta-recommender systems combine multiple recommendation sources to further empower users to personalize and control the recommendation process \cite{schafer2002meta}.
+Figure \ref{fig:current} presents a range of user agency in current practices.

 Research also examines how users perceive control and the psychological factors behind it.
-Value-added functions like tailoring control interfaces to individual traits can increase recommendation acceptance \cite{jin2020effects}, while combining control with visual explanations further enhances transparency and satisfaction \cite{tsai2021effects}.
+Value-added functions, such as tailoring control interfaces to individual traits, can increase recommendation acceptance \cite{jin2020effects}, while pairing control with visual explanations further enhances transparency and satisfaction \cite{tsai2021effects}.
 In conversational RS, adaptability, understanding, and responsiveness are critical for fostering a sense of control \cite{jin2021key}.
-Overall, well-designed control mechanisms can reduce cognitive load and improve engagement, directly strengthening users’ perceived control \cite{laban2020effect}.
+Overall, well-designed mechanisms can reduce cognitive load and improve engagement, directly strengthening users’ perceived control \cite{laban2020effect}.